pkivolowitz/asm_book/README.md

 ## For Whom Is This Book Intended?

 As mentioned, if you are already familiar with C (or languages descended from C such as C++), this book begins with what you already know.

 Later chapters dive more deeply into the corners and recesses of the ARM V8 ISA and are suitable for those wishing to master the rich instruction set of the 64 bit ARM processors.

 ## Can This Book Be Used In Courses Covering Assembly Language?

 Yes, absolutely.

-In fact, we would argue that the study of assembly language is extremely important to the building of competent software engineers.
-Further, we would argue that teaching the x86 instruction set is cruel as that ISA was born in the 1970s and has simply gotten more muddled with age.

-The MIPS instruction set is another ISA that is often covered in College level courses.
-While  kinder and gentler than the x86 ISA, the MIPS processor isn't nearly as relevant as the ARM family.
-Phones, tablets, laptops and even desktops contain ARM V8 processors making the study of the ARM ISA far more topical.
-Perhaps even more "cool".

 ## Calling Convention Used In This Book